With Dana Brackney, PhD, RN, CDE

 People with type 2 diabetes who aren't on insulin can benefit from monitoring their own blood sugar, just as those on insulin can, according to new research.

-In her small study, including 11 men and women, monitoring blood sugar produced a drop in their A1C levels over time, from 7.3 percent to 6.2 percent.
+In this study, which included 11 men and women, monitoring blood sugar produced a drop in their A1C levels over time, from 7.3 percent to 6.2 percent.
 Those with diabetes should aim for under 7 percent, experts say.
 About 1 in 10 Americans, or 29 million, have diabetes, and most have type 2.

 While experts do agree that checking blood sugar helps improve control in those with type 2 diabetes who are on insulin, what is not clear, according to Brackney, is whether those not on insulin will also achieve better blood sugar control by checking their own levels.